m-wojnar/reinforced-lib/docs/source/custom_extensions.rst

 Key concepts
 ------------

-There are two main benefits of using extensions:
+There are three main benefits of using extensions:

 #.
 Automatic initialization of agents - en extensions can provide default arguments that can be used to
    initialize an agent.
 For example, if we would like to create the ``wifi.ParticleFilter``